Are you prone to over-complicating things? A perfectionist who thinks everything needs to be just so?

 Simple Family traditions

 If you don’t already have one, make one.
-Last year my eldest daughter had the genius idea of a bad taste Christmas jumper competition which created a lot of laughs.
+Last year my eldest daughter had the genius idea of a bad taste Christmas sweater competition which created a lot of laughs.

 Kelly’s kids always put on a Christmas day variety show with their cousins, complete with music, comedy, dancing and tickets for entry with a VIP section.